mixmastamyk/console/docs/why.rst

     *“Oooh!
 Oooh!
 Oooh!”—Arnold Horshack*\
     `† <https://www.vulture.com/2012/08/why-welcome-back-kotters-horshack-mattered.html>`_

-Not on Windows NT, tho'.
+Not on Windows NT, though.
 Amazingly,
 with recent versions of Windows 10 the Ballmer/Suit barrier was finally breached,